Skip to content

 • Select the app

-• Clear Cache
+• Clear Cache first

-• If needed, Clear Data
+• If needed, go back and Clear Data

+Yes, it’s basic.
 Yes, it works more often than people expect.

 3. The App Needs an Update